btcsuite/btcwallet/docs/force_rescans.md

 The second case is how a forced rescan is performed.

-btcwallet will not drop transaction history by itself, as this is something that should not be necessary under normal wallet operation.
+dcrwallet will not drop transaction history by itself, as this is something that should not be necessary under normal wallet operation.
 However, a tool, `dropwtxmgr`, is provided in the `cmd/dropwtxmgr` directory which may be used to drop the wallet transaction manager (wtxmgr) history from a wallet database.
 The tool may already be installed in your PATH, but if not, installing it is easy:

 ```
-$ cd $GOPATH/src/github.com/btcsuite/btcwallet/cmd/dropwtxmgr
+$ cd $GOPATH/src/github.com/decred/dcrwallet/cmd/dropwtxmgr
 $ go get
 ```